landlab/landlab/landlab/components/species_evolution/README.md

 [![status](https://joss.theoj.org/papers/446f3d17d642682b234ffed2b53198f6/status.svg)](https://joss.theoj.org/papers/446f3d17d642682b234ffed2b53198f6)

-Life evolves alongside landscapes as biotic and abiotic processes integrate under complex dynamics at Earth's surface.
+Life evolves alongside landscapes by biotic and abiotic processes under complex dynamics at Earth's surface.
 Researchers who wish to explore these dynamics can use this component as a tool for them to build landscape-life evolution models.
 Landlab components, including SpeciesEvolver are designed to work with a shared model grid.
 Researchers can build novel models using plug-and-play surface process components to evolve the grid's landscape alongside the life tracked by SpeciesEvolver.
 The simulated life evolves following customizable processes.

 ## Documentation and installation